Lab 1: Five-Bit Numeric Display

 -

-- Include the Verilog data table mentioned above in the appendix
+- Include the constant area/delay tables mentioned in Part C in the appendix

 - Include the RTL Viewer screenshots for both the unoptimized and optimized designs in the appendix

-- Include a sentence referencing the Verilog data table
+- Include a sentence referencing the constant delay data table

-- Include a sentence comparing the total area of the unoptimized vs optimized designs using the simple Verilog area model
+- Include a sentence comparing the total area of the unoptimized vs optimized designs using the simple constant area model

-- Include a sentence comparing the total delay of the unoptimized vs optimized designs using the simple Verilog delay model
+- Include a sentence comparing the total delay of the unoptimized vs optimized designs using the simple constant delay model

-- Include 2-3 sentences comparing and contrasting the unoptimized vs optimized designs based just on the original Verilog
+- Include 2-3 sentences comparing and contrasting the unoptimized vs optimized designs based on your constant area/delay modeling

 - Include a sentence discussing the RTL Viewer screenshots